EXPLAINER: Ethereum is ditching its 'miners.' Why? – KION546

 According to his calculations, ethereum was responsible for about 44 million metric tons of carbon dioxide emissions per year.
 If he’s correct, these will now be drastically reduced.

-On the other hand, bitcoin’s energy usage and greenhouse gas emission is significantly larger than ethereum’s — and no move away from bitcoin mining appears to have gained much traction.
+On the other hand, bitcoin’s energy usage and greenhouse gas emission is significantly larger than ethereum’s — and there doesn’t seem to be much enthusiasm for moving away from bitcoin mining.

+Ethereum’s merge was long planned and involved years of preparation by its developer teams, said Lena Klaassen, co-founder of the Crypto Carbon Ratings Institute, a German company that specializes in measuring crypto environmental impacts.
+“Such ambitions never existed for Bitcoin and thus I don’t expect that Bitcoin will transition” away from mining any time soon, she said.

 AP reporter Frank Jordans in Berlin contributed to this article.